 According to Marie-Louise Buhl, The Papyrus of Ani confirms the original eastern horizon location of the sycamore[s] – the World Tree or Axis Mundi of Creation’s initial rising as the sun [Re] from the Golden/Cosmic Egg of the Goose [Hathor].
 The Book of the Dead [Ch.
 109] declares: “I know the two sycamores of turquoise between which Re comes forth, when he passes over the supports of Shu to the gate of the lord of the east from which Re comes forth.”
 The two sycamore Mother Trees are identified with Nut and/or Hathor: “Hail thou sycamore of Nut, give thou to me of (the water and of) the air which are in thee.
 I embrace this throne in Heliopolis.
 I guard the egg of the great cackler.
 It grows, I grow.
 It lives, I live.
 It snuffs the air, I snuff the air… I the Osiris Ani, triumphant.”
 [Ch.
 59 – Book of the Dead]

 Hathor’s name [Hwt.Hr] means the “House of Heru,” or “Mother of Heru” – i.e. mother as the house of her child.
 As Hwt.Hr, Hathor represents the divine feminine fertility aspect of Auset, which includes her nursing of the divine child – hence Her alternate depictions as divine cow [Milky Way… Nile waters… Maziwa Mkuu…].
 Heru – whom Christianity’s Madonna-Child interpretation presents as Jesus – evolves to become the masculine archetype of the Warrior who avenges Set’s coffin-ment of his father Ausar.
-Heru eventually wins back the Heaven-on-Earth throne on behalf of a World that’s been disordered under an illegitimate, self-serving matrix system (slavery… colonialism…).
+Heru eventually wins back the Heaven-on-Earth throne on behalf of a World that’s been disordered under Set‘s illegitimate, self-serving matrix system (slavery, colonialism, apartheid…).
 As “Lady of the Southern Sycamore” and “She who remembers Heru,” Hathor uses the milk from Her tree to restore sight to Heru after one of his bruising battles against Set, hence facilitating the restoration of Ma’at – truth, justice, balance, and divine order – and refinement of sight (Heru‘s “3rd-eye” vision) within Her organic/authentic dominion as the Mother Tree.
 “His eyes are as the eyes of doves by the rivers of waters, washed with milk and fitly set.”
 [Song of Songs 5:12 KJV]

 “The high places bring him to the places of Seth and to that high sycamore of the eastern sky when it has bent down (its branches) on which the gods are.”
 [Pyramid Text 916a-b] Heaven-on-Earth is the collaborative universe that is in a process of ascension between divine feminine and masculine forces.
-The Mother Tree is nature’s connective structure, nurturing guide, and portal between worlds as the soul journeys through its human experience and challenge to rise above Set‘s low-frequency agendas.
-The Mother Tree herself is challenged in the latter-day Garden of Eden narrative, where her fruits were made symbolic of feminine “evil/guile/temptation,” while her sacred role in this patriarchal/homo-social rendering was turned into a sacrament of communion involving the flesh and blood of a male savior and self-declared portal: “I am the way, the truth, and the life: no one cometh unto the father but by me” [John 14:6 KJV]; the olive tree whose natural branches represent Jewish people, as opposed to grafted-on Gentile branches [Romans 11: 11-24].
+The Mother Tree is nature’s connective structure, nurturing guide, and organic portal between worlds as the soul journeys through its human experience and challenge to rise above Set‘s low-frequency agendas.
+The Mother Tree herself is challenged in the latter-day Garden of Eden narrative, where her fruits were made symbolic of feminine “evil/guile/temptation,” while her sacred role in this patriarchal/homo-social rendering was turned into a sacrament of communion involving the flesh and blood of a male savior and self-declared portal: “I am the way, the truth, and the life: no one cometh unto the father but by me” [John 14:6 KJV]… the olive tree whose natural branches are said to represent Jewish people, as opposed to grafted-on “Gentile” branches [Romans 11: 11-24].

 The ankh – ancient Egyptian ‘key of life’ – reminds us symbolically of the shared narrative between complementary forces, both divine in their masculine and feminine roles of begetting, caregiving, and awakening to truth.
 A proverb from the Luxor Temple says: The best and shortest road towards knowledge of truth is Nature.
 When departed souls show up in ancient Egyptian depictions as ba-birds who eat and drink of the Mother Tree’s bounty, they remain organically aligned with her natural sovereign role as divine feminine who brings seed [masculine] to life/resurrection and is its source of nourishment.
 “Hail thou Sycamore who protects the god under which the gods of the underworld are standing.”
 [Pyramid Text 1485a]